- 5-HTP; L-5-Hydroxytryptophan

 How It Works

 5-HTP may be useful for some conditions in which serotonin levels may be low, such as depression, but additional studies are needed.

 5-HTP, or 5-Hydroxytryptophan, is generated during the production of melatonin and serotonin from the amino acid tryptophan.
 Lower levels of serotonin, a neurotransmitter that relays signals to nerve cells, have been associated with disorders such as depression, anxiety, fibromyalgia, insomnia, chronic headaches, and weight gain.

 Some studies suggest 5-HTP may be useful for these conditions because it can boost serotonin levels.
 More studies are needed however, because results were limited or trials were too small to draw definite conclusions.
 In addition, 5-HTP may interact with medications or herbs that also affect serotonin levels, or cause certain lab test results to be inaccurate.
 Therefore, patients should consult with their physician before taking this supplement.

-- To treat fibromyalgia Initial findings suggest 5-HTP may benefit patients with fibromyalgia.
-Additonal studies are needed.
+Initial findings suggest 5-HTP may benefit patients with fibromyalgia.
+Additional studies are needed.

-- To treat obesity Initial findings suggest 5-HTP may help decrease appetite and food intake, and increase weight loss and feelings of fullness.
-Additonal studies are needed.
+Initial findings suggest 5-HTP may help decrease appetite and food intake, and increase weight loss and feelings of fullness.
+Additional studies are needed.

 Patients taking selective serotonin reuptake inhibitors (SSRIs), monoamine oxidase inhibitors (MAOIs), tricyclic antidepressants, or other drugs that affect serotonin levels should avoid taking 5-HTP without the supervision of a physician due to the theoretical potential for serotonin syndrome, a serious condition, or other side effects.